Hyominn/ArithmeticInJava/README.md

 just learn some basic algorithms, for good job.

-do some exercises of Data Structures and Algorithm Analysis in Java, for Fudan MSE.
+do some exercises of Data Structures and Algorithm Analysis in Java, for MSE.

 that's all.